Loriwillard13/Slave/README.md

 # Slave
 Discord Bot Baby

-I'm mad of something new.
+I'm made of something new.
 This is the 2nd branch.